Japhmayor/trendingnewstracker/README.md

 https://ttejuosho.github.io/trendingnewstracker/index.html

+##Summary
+This Project enables users to search for local news of any location of their choice just by clicking on a map.
+Users can also search for news articles by topic and a combination of both.

 This websites uses
-# Firebase as database and authentication.
+## Firebase as database and authentication.
-# Bing & Google Map and Google News APIs
+## Bing & Google Map and Google News APIs
-# JQuery & Boostrap for the front end
+## JQuery & Boostrap for the front end

 ##### Project Contributors/Roles: